shantanoo-desai/blog/content/posts/technology/multi-image-docker-image.md

 Just another day on the decks with Docker !!

-Get in touch if you feel like dropping on suggestions, feedbacks or criticism!
+Get in touch if you feel like dropping some suggestions, feedbacks or criticism!
+Always happy to learn and improve!

 [1]: https://hub.docker.com/_/microsoft-dotnet
 [2]: https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/docker/building-net-docker-images?view=aspnetcore-6.0